OliverEvans96/pi-web/README.md

+# Pure Intentions Website

-# Payload CMS & Astro Template
+From: Payload CMS & Astro Template

 This is a template for [Payload CMS](https://payloadcms.com) and [Astro](https://astro.build) It is a simple blog template with a few pages and a blog post collection.